briansworth/dev/_posts/2019-5-26-PowerShell-Dhcp-Install.md

 <p>
   This should create a scope with a 'ScopeID' of '10.0.0.0'.
-  This means that when a new server is added to this network, the DHCP server will assign it an IP address between 10.0.0.50 and 10.0.0.200.
+  With this scope setup, when a new server is added to this network, the DHCP server will assign it an IP address between 10.0.0.50 and 10.0.0.200.
 </p>